transferwise/tw-auto-label/README.md

 # Check labels in PR

 Checks that one of the following labels is present on the pull request: `change: standard`, `change:emergency`, `change:impactful`.
+If not the action automatically assigns `change: standard`

 ## Setup